pavlohuk/sketch-replace-text/README.md

 # sketch-replace-text
-Replace the text in all selected layers to the same value without changing styles at Sketch app.

 1. Click "Download Zip" at sidebar.
 2. Reveal Sketch plugins folder in finder ('Sketch App Menu' -> 'Plugins' -> 'Reveal Plugins Folder...').